Queensferry Crossing

 Project Details

-The Queensferry Crossing is a road bridge in Scotland.
-It was built alongside the existing Forth Road Bridge and carries the M90 motorway across the Firth of Forth between Edinburgh, at South Queensferry, and Fife, at North Queensferry.
+The Queensferry Crossing is a road bridge in Scotland, constructed alongside the existing Forth Road Bridge.
+It carries the M90 motorway across the Firth of Forth, linking Edinburgh at South Queensferry with Fife at North Queensferry.

 Our Role

-Many CaSE employees were involved in this project in key roles within FCBC, principally in the construction of the cable-stayed bridge superstructure and approach viaducts.
-After the opening date, CaSE has been commissioned to provide design and engineering services for the finishing works and maintenance.
+Many CaSE employees contributed to this landmark project through key roles within FCBC, primarily in the construction of the cable-stayed bridge superstructure and approach viaducts.

 Location